katetolstaya/gym-flock/README.md

 and then use the `env.reset()` and `env.step()` for interfacing with the environment as you would with other OpenAI Gym environments.
 These implementations also include a `env.controller()` function that gives the best current set of actions to be used for imitation learning.

+Please note that the state of these environments returns a tuple for the states of all agents, along with a matrix of the connectivity of the network of agents.